dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/mappingfile.rst

     * The header fields mentioned above are case sensitive.
     * The service tags provided are not validated.
 Ensure the correct service tags are provided.
     * The hostnames provided should not contain the domain name of the nodes.
-    * All fields mentioned in the mapping file are mandatory.
+    * All fields mentioned in the mapping file are mandatory except ``bmc_ip``.
     * The MAC address provided in ``pxe_mapping_file.csv`` should refer to the PXE NIC on the target nodes.
-    * If the fields ``bmc_static_start_range`` and ``bmc_static_end_range`` are not populated, manually set the nodes to PXE mode and start provisioning.
+    * If the field ``bmc_ip`` is not populated, manually set the nodes to PXE mode and start provisioning.
 If the fields are populated, Omnia will take care of provisioning automatically.

 .. caution::
     * Do not remove or comment any lines in the ``input/provision_config.yml`` file.